Distantiella: Description, distribution and importance

-Species of Distantiella are very similar to each other externally and the genus is most similar to Sahlbergella: the latter genus differs in hind tibia have "regular setation" as opposed to dense setatition in this genus.
+The two species of Distantiella are very similar to each other externally and the genus is most similar to Sahlbergella: the latter genus differs in hind tibia with "regular" setation as opposed to dense setation in Distantiella.

-Both species are distributed in Tropical Africa and their host plants are known to include various species of Malvaceae and Citrus spp.
-D. theobroma is a major insect pest of cacao: causing damage similar to Sahlbergella singularis in tropical Africa and Helopeltis spp. in SE Asia.
+Both species are distributed in tropical Africa and their host plants are known to include various species of Malvaceae and Citrus.
+D. theobroma is a major insect pest of cacao, causing damage similar to Sahlbergella singularis in tropical Africa and Helopeltis spp. in SE Asia.